sanyathisside/Dynamic-Programming/README.md

 <hr/>

 ## <a href="https://github.com/sanya2508/Dynamic-Programming/blob/master/wine%20problem.cpp">Wine problem</a>
 *In one year you have to sell one bottle (from extreme last or first of the given array).
-Prices of bottle increases every year. (price*year)*
+Prices of bottle increases every year. (price x year)*

 <hr/>